omersha/omersha.github.io/_posts/2015-12-15-pointless-topology-via-abstract-nonsense.md

 <div><p>
 But apparently, $T_D$ spaces are not very useful (such are the rumors, anyway).
-A better characterization is that of <b>sobriety</b>: a space $X$ is said to be sober if there are no meet-irreducible open sets other then $X$ ("No neighbourhood systems without a point").
+A better characterization is that of <b>sobriety</b>: a space $X$ is said to be sober if there are no meet-irreducible open sets other than $X$ ("No neighbourhood systems without a point").
 It's also true that a space $X$ is sober if and only if the filters $U(x)$ are precisely the completely prime ones.
 </p></div>